Woman who falsely accused Black bird watcher in Central Park sues ex-employer

 Cooper, 41, who had been an insurance portfolio manager, is seeking unspecified damages for race and gender discrimination, defamation, intentional infliction of emotional distress and negligence.

-Franklin Templeton, part of Franklin Resources Inc, said it would defend against Cooper’s “baseless” claims, including against Chief Executive Jenny Johnson.
+Franklin Templeton, part of Franklin Resources Inc (BEN.N), said it would defend against Cooper's "baseless" claims, including against Chief Executive Jenny Johnson.

 "We believe the circumstances of the situation speak for themselves and that the company responded appropriately," it said in a statement.